offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

    The cell grows.

-Prior to entering the next phase, the cell can go into the `{bm} G0 phase` / `{bm} resting phase`,  where it's essentially no longer dividing.
-This isn't permanent -- it can re-enter the G1 phase.
+   Prior to entering the next phase, the cell can go into the `{bm} G0 phase` / `{bm} resting phase`,  where it's essentially pausing division.
+One reason for this may be `{bm} contact inhibition`: when cells start touching up on other cells, it's a signal that it's becoming too crowded and that they should stop dividing.

 1. `{bm} S phase` / `{bm} Synthesis phase`